Charged resonances and Minimal Dark Matter bound states at a multi-TeV muon collider: Minimal Dark Matter Bound States

 \section{Minimal Dark Matter Bound States}

 A compelling and Minimal solution to the Dark Matter puzzle is to consider, in addition to the SM, a new fermionic multiplet under the SM weak gauge group \cite{Cirelli:2005uq}, whose neutral and, as such, lightest component constitutes a good DM candidate.
 The cosmological DM abundance can be then reproduced thermally, via freeze-out, for TeV-scale values of the DM mass, $M$ \cite{Cirelli:2005uq, Mitridate:2017izz}.
 For $M \gtrsim M_{W,Z}/\alpha_2$, pairs of MDM multiplets can form Coulombian-like electroweak bound states.
 This is verified for larger representations, and in particular in the case of 5-plets under $SU(2)_L$ of Majorana fermions with zero hypercharge.
+Note that the Majorana 5-plet represents a special case of MDM, because it can be made accidentally stable \cite{Cirelli:2005uq, Bottaro:2021snn}.
 After taking into account Sommerfeld and bound-state corrections \cite{Mitridate:2017izz}, the 5-plet thermal abundance matches the DM density for a mass $M \approx 14$ TeV.

 Bound states with the same quantum numbers as the weak vectors inherit, via mixing, couplings to SM fermions.
 We are especially interested in such bound states, as they can thereby be directly produced in $\mu^+ \mu^-$ collisions.
 In particular, the charged components of the bound state can be produced in the associated $W$ channel we are studying.
 For the 5-plet MDM, these special bound states exist: the spin-1 $^n s_3$ vector triplets \cite{Bottaro:2021srh}.
 The ground state $^1 s_3$, which will be the focus of our analysis, decays into fermions with a rate $\Gamma_{\text ann} = 15625\, \alpha_2^5 M/48 \approx 0.17$ GeV \cite{Bottaro:2021srh}.
 Its collider phenomenology can be reproduced by the effective $W^\prime$ description of the previous section with an effective coupling: